 Ladies Literary Club Building

-We are proud to announce that the very good site Ladies’ Literary Club has gifted their building located at 850 East South Temple to Utah Heritage Foundation!
+We are proud to announce that the Ladies’ Literary Club has gifted their building located at 850 East South Temple to Utah Heritage Foundation!
 We are thrilled to steward this beautiful space and we are dedicated to renovating the building and restoring its original beauty while preserving the legacy of the Ladies’ Literary Club.
-Once renovated, Utah Heritage Foundation will operate the building as an event center for the community to canadian cialis generic use.
-In the interim, the building is buy levitra pill available on a limited basis for community events and private rentals.
+Once renovated, Utah Heritage Foundation will operate the building as an event center for the community to use.
+The building is currently available on a limited basis for community events and private rentals.

 History of Blue Tea

 The Blue Tea was a women's group that started in the early 1870's in Salt Lake City by Jennie Anderson Froiseth who missed some of the intellectual privileges she had enjoyed at her former home in England.
 She invited a few friends, whose tastes were similar, to meet weekly in her parlor for the purpose of reading and discussing their favorite authors.
 The Blue Tea was essentially an exclusive literary and cultural club with membership limited to 25 members.
 Eliza Kirtley Royle was elected as the first vice-president and presided over meetings during Mrs. Froiseth's absence.

 The name Blue Tea came from the Blue Stockings, a group of 18th century intellectuals who met in London.
 The Blue Stockings were defined as "serious, intellectual or scholarly women".
 It was said that the group in Salt Lake City was a "regular Blue-stockings gathering", and since they met over tea, it became "Blue Tea".